amartinhuertas/amartinhuertas.github.io/menu2.md

 -->

 ##### Application to metal additive manufacturing processes
-I am applying the tools presented in previous sections, together with other modelling and numerical discretization inventions, in order to build an accurate computational model for the simulation of metal AM processes.
+I have applied the tools presented in previous sections, together with other modelling and numerical discretization inventions, in order to build an accurate computational model for the simulation of metal AM processes.
 (I note, however, that these are essential contributions in numerical methods for the {{fe}} discretization of {{pdes}}, and thus, their applicability goes far beyond AM computer modeling.) **The advances so far in this regard have been published in two  Q1-ranked JCR research journals<~\citep{Neiva2020,Neiva2019a}.**

 AM (a.k.a.
 3D printing) refers to a set of sophisticated manufacturing technologies to build up 3D objects, on a layer-by-layer basis, from a CAD model.
 AM has nowadays become sufficiently mature for the 3D printing of metallic objects readily to operate in industrially-relevant applications, including the aerospace, aeronautic, automotive or medical industry, among others. **The main breakthrough of AM is its ability to create cost-effective, short time-to-market objects with properties (i.e., strength, surface quality, material behavior, shape, etc.) almost impossible to produce with traditional technologies as e.g., casting or welding.** However, high-energy sources used to melt metal powders during the printing process induce thermo-mechanical shape distortions and residual stresses, that deteriorate the geometrical quality and the requested material properties.
 The current industrial practice is based on an expensive, time-consuming, trial-and-error process, which involves the production of hundreds of uncertified copies of the object before reaching the final part.
 A more sophisticated approach to cope with this limitation is to shift to virtual-based design and certification, using predictive computer modeling tools. **However, state-of-the-art simulation software available at the literature is still far beyond the accuracy and time frame requirements to unlock the full potential of 3D printers in real industrial use.**